top of page

 GRANTS & DONATIONS

 The Office of Refugee Resettlement in the Office of the Administration for Children and Families.
 2009-present.
 The Survivor of Torture Federal direct service grant helps to support direct psychological, social, and/or legal services to approximately 150 survivors of torture per year.
-NESTT has been a recipient of this important funding since 2009.
+Connecting Cultures has been a recipient of this important funding since 2009.

 Past: